-John W. Taylor Jr.
+John W. Taylor, Jr.

-Federal regulation of pesticides is found primarily in three acts-the Federal Insecticide, Fungicide, and Rodenticide Act of 1972 as amended; the Resource Conservation and Recovery Act of 1976; and the Comprehensive Environmental Response, Compensation, and Liability Act of 1980.
+The pesticides available to nursery managers are constantly changing; new products enter the market while others depart because of new formulations, changes in market share, or new regulations.
+Currently, Federal pesticide regulation is found primarily in three acts-the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) of 1972, as amended; the Resource Conservation and Recovery Act (RCRA) of 1976; and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) of 1980.

-Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA)
+Federal Insecticide, Fungicide, and Rodenticide Act

-This law defines the conditions for developing, registering, and using pesticides.
-It has been amended several times, with the 1978 amendment producing significant changes in the requirements for registration, classification, and use of pesticides.
+This law defines the conditions for developing, registering, and using pesticides and has been amended several times.
+The 1978 amendment produced significant changes in the requirements for registration, classification, and use of pesticides.
 The requirements for registration mainly affect pesticide manufacturing companies and will not be addressed here.
 The 1978 amendment gave States broader authority and responsibility for registering pesticides.
-States automatically have authority to register pesticides for use within the State for "special local needs."
-Formerly, States had registration authority only with approval of the Environmental Protection Agency (EPA).
-Now, however, EPA may disapprove State registration if the use differs from Federal registration, if it creates an imminent health hazard, or if the State has authorized the use on crops where adequate crop tolerances or residue levels have not been established by EPA.
+States automatically have authority to register pesticides for use within the State for special local needs.
+Formerly, States had registration authority only with approval of the U.S. Environmental Protection Agency (EPA).
+Now, however, EPA may disapprove State registration if the use differs from Federal registration, if it creates an imminent health hazard, or if the State has authorized the use on crops where EPA has not established adequate crop tolerances or residue levels.
 Two other separate, but closely related, areas in FIFRA have also been amended-classification of pesticides and applicator certification.
 To make maximum use of the State programs for training and certification of applicators of restricted-use pesticides, EPA is authorized to classify pesticide uses by regulation as a separate part of the registration process.
-Designation of restricted-use pesticides supports State applicator certification programs, in which almost all States train and certify applicators of restricted-use pesticides.
-Restriction of use also provides EPA an alternative way to reduce pesticide risks besides outright cancellation of their registration.
+Designation of restricteduse pesticides supports State applicator certification programs, in which almost all States train and certify applicators of restricted-use pesticides.
+Restriction of pesticide use also provides EPA an alternative way to reduce pesticide risks besides outright cancellation of an applicator's registration.
 The provisions of FIFRA are legally binding.
 Violations of the provisions in the act carry both civil and criminal penalties.
 Private applicators who violate the act are subject to civil or criminal penalties of up to \$1,000.
 Commercial applicators are liable for civil penalties up to \$5,000 and criminal penalties of up to \$25,000 and 1 year in prison.
 FIFRA explicitly gives States the primary responsibility for enforcing requirements of the act.
 FIFRA also requires that commercial applicators keep records on their employment of restricteduse pesticides.
 The content and length of time the application records must be kept vary from State to State, but 2 years is generally the maximum that records must be kept.
 State enforcement agencies have the authority to make unannounced visits during normal business hours to inspect the records of commercial applicators.

 The 1978 amendments also clarified an issue of broad concern-the legality of pesticide uses or practices not addressed in the label direction.
-The following pesticide-use practices have been specifically excluded from the definition of "use inconsistent with the label" and are therefore permissible:
+The following pesticide-use practices have been specifically excluded from the definition of "use inconsistent with the label" and are, therefore, permissible: